 You’re interested in the apartment, you’ve signed the reservation contract and paid the fee.
 But the sale didn’t go through – and the estate agent says the fee is forfeited.
 Is it really that simple?

-The reservation fee is actually a form of commitment – you pay for the property not to be offered to other buyers.
+The reservation fee is actually a form of commitment – you are paying for the property not to be offered to other buyers.
 But that doesn’t mean you lose money in every situation.

 Ask the real estate agent for a written justification as to why they are keeping the fee.
 Check the exact wording of the contract – ideally with a lawyer.
 If it doesn’t clearly state that the fee is forfeited even in that situation, you may be able to seek a refund – even in court.
 In the past, the courts have ruled in favor of buyers when the terms in the contract were unclear or one-sided.